Arpit-Jha/AReado-Book-Reader/README.md

 You can access all downloaded books and content through the library.
 To go to the library just click the ‘My Library’ button on the menu.
 You can search a book by its title from the search bar.
 If you long click a book the book will be selected and highlighted.
 Now you can click the ‘Remove’ button in red to delete the whole book or models of the book as required.
-Click a book to enter the AR view of that book.

 <p align="center">
   <img src="https://github.com/Arpit-Jha/Interactive-Book-Reader/blob/6521d6a03963224f5ea36411cd8030d7a1555930/ReadMe%20content/library.jpg" height="500px" alt="Sublime's custom image"/>